eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/library.md

 ## Specifying a custom library provider

-The Provider class is the data manager for our library feature.
+The provider class is the data manager for our library feature.
 Extend this class in order to load data from an external source or provide a fixed set of images.
 Your custom provider needs to implement two categories: `getCategories` and `searchImages(query)` which will be invoked by our UI.
 Please note that these methods are asynchronous and must return a Promise.

 ```js